Kyle Pitts Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Matchup vs. Tampa Bay

-- Pitts totaled 73 receiving yards in his only career matchup against the Buccaneers, 16.5 more than his over/under in Sunday's game.
+- Pitts had 73 receiving yards per game in one career matchup against the Buccaneers, 16.5 more than his receiving yards prop bet over/under for Sunday's game (56.5).

-- Pitts did not have a touchdown catch in that matchup against the Buccaneers.
+- Pitts did not have a touchdown catch in that game against the Buccaneers.

 - This week Pitts will face the NFL's 20th-ranked pass defense (262.2 yards allowed per game).

-- The Buccaneers have given up 21 passing TDs this year (1.9 per game), ranking them 27th among NFL defenses.
+- The Buccaneers have surrendered 21 touchdowns through the air (1.9 per game).
+They are 27th in the NFL in that category.

 Recent Performances

-- Pitts put together a 26-yard performance against the Jaguars last week on two catches while being targeted six times.
+- In last week's matchup with the Jaguars, Pitts caught two passes for 26 yards while being targeted six times.

-- Pitts has racked up 115 receiving yards (38.3 per game), hauling in nine balls on 18 targets in his last three games.
+- Over his last three outings, Pitts has caught nine passes for 115 yards.
+He was targeted 18 times, and averaged 38.3 yards per game.

 Pitts' Atlanta Teammates